 Scholarships and financial aid are available, and we encourage you to contact us for more information.
 Students should also consult their employer to inquire about tuition benefits.

-The degree takes four semesters to complete.
+The weekend program takes four semesters to complete.
+The full-time, on-campus program takes two-semesters to complete.

 Students entering the MAFI program should have a bachelor’s degree and a demonstrated interest in studying financial integrity, anti-money laundering or a related field.